 Founded in 1533 and with just as much relevance for the export of Peruvian silver as for the importation of African slaves.
-Cartagena is a city overflowing with history, music, bright colors, a fort and a great old city with 4 km of stonewalls to protect it.
+Cartagena is a city overflowing with history, music, bright colors, a fort, and a grand old city with 4 km of stonewalls to protect it.

 The Castle of San Felipe de Barajas was built over a period of more than 200 years and was completed in 1763.
 It is located approximately one kilometer from the coast to offer good defensive from the main attack routes.
 Despite this, over the years Cartagena was attacked and conquered many times by English, French and Dutch pirates.
 For this reason, in 1594 the plans for the great wall were drawn up to protect the city.
 Construction began in 1614 and was completed two centuries later.